HajimeKawahara/exojax/tests/README.md

 ## integration
 Integration test.
 Longer computation time and/or use real molecular database are allowed.

-### integration/comparison
-Internal comparison of opacity/radiative transfer codes We recommend to test the code in this category before the Pull Request.

 ## endtoend
-Endtoend test.
+End-to-end test.
 It takes much longer time than integration tests/unit tests.

-To test opacity calculators, use auto/*.py

-###  endtoend/manual_check
- not test, but check various things
- To check opacity calculators manually, use auto/*.py
+## figures
+Some codes for making figures

+## benchmark
+codes for benchmarking